MikeInMaine/SimpleTrack-Server/README.md

-# SimpleTrack
+# SimpleTrack-Server

-A lightweight self-hosted family location tracker.
+A lightweight self-hosted family location tracker for Android.
 No third-party services, no subscriptions.
 Runs on a basic LAMP stack (Linux, Apache, MySQL, PHP).

 ## Features